elchetz/idocs/ReadMe.txt

 v0.1.2
 ------
-- Contributed to externalsortinginjava project with a sort/distinct feature (currently in feature branch http://externalsortinginjava.googlecode.com/svn/branches/sort_distinct/)
+- Contributed to externalsortinginjava project with a sort/distinct feature, and used that instead (currently in feature branch http://externalsortinginjava.googlecode.com/svn/branches/sort_distinct/)
 - Simplified the code since there are no duplicates expected anymore (and other over-engineered crap).
 - Improved dependency management